wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Introducing RevoltPhp

-RevoltPhp's Event Loop will continue executing any work until there is no more work to do, and hand back control to the parent thread (this is usually the termination of the application, because for a non-blocking I/O PHP app we want the `EventLoop` to *never* run out of work).
+RevoltPhp's Event Loop will continue executing any work until there is no more work to do, and hand back control to the parent thread (this is usually the termination of the application because for a non-blocking I/O PHP app we want the `EventLoop` to *never* run out of work).

 In our case, our outbound calls are currently synchronous and blocking within the `foreach` loop.
-We want to notify all 2000 park employees at once, before the inevitable chaos ensues.
+We want to notify all 2000 park employees at once before the inevitable chaos ensues.

 RevoltPhp's Event Loop defines six core callbacks that the `EventLoop` class will execute: